komiayi/komiayi.github.io/README.md

 This portfolio presents a curated selection of my academic, research, and personal projects involving data analysis, statistical modeling, and causal inference.
 It also includes an overview of my technical skills, certifications, and key achievements.

-My work reflects a commitment to rigorous methodology, innovation, and the practical use of data to support decision-making—particularly in public health and research contexts.
+My work reflects a commitment to rigorous methodology, innovation, and the practical use of data to support decision-making-particularly in public health and research contexts.

 Feel free to explore the repository and contact me for collaboration or opportunities.